-- On first downs this season, Smith has eight catches for 234 yards for a 29.6 average. - Smith flashed his deep-threat potential against Baylor, hauling in catches of 65 and 38 yards. - He saw his first action against Florida State and touched the ball on the first play of the game-an end around which went for -2 yards.
-He did end up with two receptions for 40 yards, including a 38-yard grab, the longest for CU this season.

-- Established himself as an explosive play-maker and was one of CU's best players in fall camp before bruising his kidney during the Buffs' second scrimmage. - He finished the scrimmage but felt an excruciating pain in the shower after his adrenaline had worn off.
+- Smith flashed his deep-threat potential against Baylor, hauling in catches of 65 and 38 yards. - He saw his first action against Florida State and touched the ball on the first play of the game-an end around which went for -2 yards.
+He did end up with two receptions for 40 yards, including a 38-yard grab. - Smith established himself as an explosive play-maker and was one of CU's best players in fall camp before bruising his kidney during the Buffs' second scrimmage.
+He finished the scrimmage but felt an excruciating pain in the shower after his adrenaline had worn off.
 He spent four nights at Boulder Community Hospital before being released.
-Hawkins has said doctors have indicated he could be ready to play when the Buffs face Florida State on Sept.
-15.